 Before it became an expensive neighborhood, the area now known as Yalecrest used to be farmland

 Ezra Taft Benson, the U.S. Secretary of Agriculture during the Eisenhower administration, used to live in the Yalecrest neighborhood

 Also, many prominent LDS leaders call this neighborhood home, including the current Mormon Prophet Russell M. Nelson

 TV's favorite dad, Phil Dunphy, a.k.a.
 Ty Burrell, has lived in this neighborhood, too

 Nestled into the neighborhood you can find the Miller Bird Refuge and Sunnyside Park, which are two beautiful parks dedicated to preserving nature and wildlife

 Choosing a Salt Lake City neighborhood for you

 While Salt Lake City is a relatively small metro area compared to cities like Chicago or New York, you'll still find a wide variety of housing options and neighborhoods to call home.
 These 50 Salt Lake City facts can help you make a decision of where to settle down.

-Sage Singleton is a freelance writer with a passion for literature and words.
+Sage Singleton is a writer from Salt Lake City with a passion for literature and words.
 She enjoys writing articles that will inspire, educate and influence readers.
 She loves that words have the power to create change and make a positive impact in the world.
 Some of her work has been featured on LendingTree, Venture Beat, Architectural Digest, Porch.com and Homes.com.
-In her free time, she loves traveling, reading and learning French.
+In her free time, Sage loves traveling, reading and learning French.